 Finally, the doctor came in, asked me a whole slew of questions, did the evaluation and then proceeded to look through my lab results.
 “Yep!”
 She said, “You have Lyme, and from the antibody results you are chronic.”
 “Ok!
 So what does that mean?”
 I asked.

-She proceeded to tell me that I had a Lyme infection and because it wasn’t caught early it’s now chronic.
+She told me that I had a Lyme infection and because it wasn’t caught early it’s now chronic.
 She told me I’ve had it for some time but she thought she could get me better in 4 months.

 I was thrilled that I had a diagnosis and even more thrilled that I’d be better in 4 months.
 I’m not crazy, I’m not stressed and apparently, I’m not allergic to my kids.
 I was actually so excited as I walked out of there.
 I had a real diagnosis, a real reason for all the debilitating symptoms.

 I had no idea what Lyme Disease was or what I was in for.
-I had two prescriptions for antibiotics that I had to start right away and the research junkie inside of me wanted to learn everything I could about what I was just diagnosed.
+I had two prescriptions for antibiotics that I had to start right away.
+The research junkie inside of me wanted to learn everything I could about my new diagnosis.

 At that point in time, reading comprehension was a very difficult task but I went to the library anyway and checked out an armload of books.
 Yes, there are still libraries and real paper books and I LOVE them both!
 I get that from my Dad.

-I read about Lyme disease from a scientist who went way over my head.
+I read about Lyme disease from a scientist whose information went way over my head.

-I read about it from Paula Murray‘s book The Widening Circle, who was the woman in Lyme Connecticut who first realized that so many in her town were getting ill with the same thing and that there had to be a connection so she called in the CDC and eventually Lyme disease was named after this town in Connecticut.
+I read about it from Paula Murray‘s book The Widening Circle.
+She was the woman in Lyme Connecticut who first noticed that so many in her town were getting ill with the same thing.
+She believed there had to be a connection.
+She called in the CDC and eventually, Lyme disease was named after this town in Connecticut named Lyme.

 I read online about Lyme and I contacted a friend of a friend who had Lyme.

 What I came away with was despair.
-No one was getting better, people online were talking about how they had been severely ill with it for 10 or 20 years and they were still sick after losing all their money, their house, their job and their marriage.
+No one was getting better, people online were talking about how they had been severely ill with it for 10 or 20 years.
+They were still sick after losing all their money, their house, their job, and their marriage.
 They went everywhere in the country to every clinic and well-known Lyme doctor and yet they were still sick.
 I became depressed.